uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/interface-usability.md

 - Layouts often change with new versions of software (which is one reason that upgrading every time a new version comes out may not be the best plan).
 - Using the same software on a different operating system may have subtly different layout (e.g. if someone who uses the Chrome browser all the time on Windows starts using Chrome under MacOS).
   This can be particularly frustrating because the location of common controls (close/maximise window, and even the control key on the keyboard) is different, which frustrates the user's spatial memory.
-- The Microsoft Word "ribbon" was particularly frustrating for users when it came out for several of the reasons already mentioned -- the position of each item was quite different to the previous versions.
+- The Microsoft Word "ribbon" was particularly frustrating for users when it came out for several of the reasons already mentioned &ndash; the position of each item was quite different to the previous versions.
 - Adaptive interfaces can also be a problem; it might seem like a good idea to gradually change a menu in a program so that the frequently used items are near the top, or unused items are hidden, but this can lead to a frustrating treasure hunt for the user as they can't rely on their spatial memory to find things.

 {panel end}